Time perception hacks: why productive days feel wasted

 • The Temporal Awareness Model shows how to intentionally reshape your time perception through three independent systems

-• Small interruptions and context switches compress subjective time dramatically [6]
+• Small interruptions and context switches compress subjective time dramatically, draining the attentional resources your brain needs to register time passing [3]

 • Ritual and repetition create temporal anchors that make work feel more meaningful